 You may offer a product with multiple features.
 If so, this is a great question to ask.
 It can help you figure out which features and updates to prioritize.

 This question can be asked to everyone.

-5. What do you like the most about (your company name)?
+5. What do you like the most about our company?

 This question is incredibly useful.
 When you know what is working best with your company, you can make sure you’re doing even more of that.

-6. What do you like the least about (your company name)?
+6. What do you like the least about our company?

 7. Was anything missing from your experience?

 You may feel uncomfortable asking this.
 And you may get some responses that are really direct.
 But constructive criticism from your customer is not only really important, it’s also insanely valuable.

 Once you see a pattern and learn what may be missing from your customer experience, it’s that much easier to fix it.

 8. What could we do to make you say ‘WOW’?